 At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s Open Access publishing program.
 Visit www.luminosoa.org

 to learn more.

-overcomes disciplinary fragmentation because it examines the history of Sinhala-language song and poetry in twentieth-century Sri Lanka.
-Garrett Field describes how songwriters and poets modernized song and poetry in response to colonial and post-colonial formations.
+overcomes this disciplinary fragmentation by examining the history of Sinhala-language song and poetry in twentieth-century Sri Lanka.
+Garrett Field describes how songwriters and poets modernized song and poetry in response to colonial and postcolonial formations.
 The story of this modernization is significant in that it shifts focus from India’s relationship to the West to little-studied connections between Sri Lanka and North India.

 Garrett Field is Assistant Professor of Ethnomusicology in the School of Interdisciplinary Arts and the School of Music at Ohio University.

 “Garrett Field’s book takes an innovative approach toward studying modern Sinhala songs as literary works in their own right.
 His delightful translations and insightful analysis serve to make these little-studied works into a fascinating lens for viewing significant political and cultural changes in modern South Asia.” —Stephen C. Berkwitz, author of Buddhist Poetry and Colonialism: Alagiyavanna and the Portuguese in Sri Lanka

 “Modernizing Composition uses nuanced readings of Sinhala song and poetry to rethink arguments on South Asian nationalism and modernity, which have until now largely focused on India and Pakistan.
 Garrett Field’s attention to poetics makes this book critical for understanding the larger literary culture of the region.
 His account of Sri Lankan modern song composers operating in relation to the dominant forces of Indian classical and film musics makes it a must-read for ethnomusicologists.”—Richard K. Wolf, author of The Voice in the Drum: Music, Language and Emotion in Islamicate South Asia